joelek/circus/readme.md

 * Move playlist editing to context menu (fixes cache error).
 * Create back and forward buttons for navigation.
 * Add reload option for cached pages.
-* Create new database that supports incremental writes.
 * Create typed REST API.
 * Set document title based on page.
 * Edit icons to look better in 12px.
 * Export icons with 24px sizes.
 * Create and use layout components with standard spacing.
-* Promote cues and subtitles to entities.
-* Combine cue search and search into a single search.
 * Put languages in database.
 * Add offline functionality with service workers.
 * Improve stream detection algorithm.